** IF YOU ARE EXPERIENCING A MEDICAL EMERGENCY, CALL 9-1-1 **

 - If you suspect heart attack or stroke, do not wait: call 911 immediately.
 In a medical emergency, every minute counts.

-- Note: hospital emergency departments should NOT be used for routine care, such as treatment of ear aches, sore throats or colds.
+- Note: hospital emergency departments should NOT be used for routine care.
 If your condition does not require urgent care, please see your regular physician.

 - Anytime you or someone you are with experiences symptoms that might signal a medical emergency, such as severe bleeding, chest pain, sudden paralysis on one side of the body, or loss of consciousness